seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 ## Architecture

-- During the initial data load, videos from the [Step-Video-T2V-Eval](https://huggingface.co/datasets/stepfun-ai/Step-Video-T2V-Eval) Hugging Face dataset is fed into the [*Qwen 2.5 Vision-Language model*](https://github.com/QwenLM/Qwen2.5-VL).
+- During the initial data load, videos from the [Step-Video-T2V-Eval](https://huggingface.co/datasets/stepfun-ai/Step-Video-T2V-Eval) Hugging Face dataset is fed into the [Qwen 2.5 Vision-Language model](https://github.com/QwenLM/Qwen2.5-VL).
 - Here, the [Qwen2.5-VL-3B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-3B-Instruct) model variant is used to process these videos and generate descriptions.
 The Qwen 2.5 Vision-Language model is loaded using the [PyTorch XPU backend](https://docs.pytorch.org/docs/stable/notes/get_start_xpu.html) to leverage Intel hardware acceleration.
 - Next, the generated video descriptions are converted into embeddings using [Sentence Transformers](https://sbert.net/), with the [all-MiniLM-L6-v2 model](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 - These embeddings, along with the descriptions and video metadata, are stored in a persistent local [ChromaDB](https://www.trychroma.com/) collection.
 This is a one-time operation; since ChromaDB is local and persistent, it does not need to be repeated unless new videos are added.